localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 tags:
 - news
 contributors:
-- Simon
+- Simon Walker
-- Daniel
+- Daniel Fangl
-- Thomas
 draft: true
 ---

 Connecting your application code to LocalStack is not always easy.
-In this series we will outline some of the ways we have made connectivity within and **to** LocalStack easier.
+In this series we will outline some of the ways we have made connectivity within, and <u><i>to</i></u> LocalStack easier.

 <!-- picture -->

-We are tackling two problems users experience when connecting to LocalStack:

-1. connectivity to the LocalStack container (this post), and
-2. configuration of the LocalStack container (in the next post).
+1. In this post, we will talk about how we have made connecting to LocalStack easier.

-In the third post of this series, we will introduce and demonstrate a utility to help debug connectivity issues when connecting to LocalStack.
+2. In the next post, we will demonstrate a debugging utility that we have built, to help diagnose network connectivity problems.
+3. In the final post, we will show how we have simplified the configuration of the LocalStack container.

 ## Connectivity to the LocalStack container